Igalia/phpreport/docs/developer/data-model.rst

 * The entity *task* could consider the main object of the application, since the main purpose of PhpReport is to store, classify and extract information about tasks.
-It has important relations with *user*, *customer* and *project*, that serve to classify the task.
+It has important relations with *user* and *project*, that serve to classify the task.

 * The entity *user* is used mainly to control the access to the application, besides classifying tasks.
 There is a series of entities related with user